haext/esphome_sn74hc595/README.md

 * `sn74hc595` becomes `sn74hc595i` in your configuration file
 * Pins with `inverted: true` will have the correct state on reset.
 In short `restore_mode` plays nice with `inverted`.
 This avoids relays pulsing on boot-up and reset.
-* Adds `save_writes` to avoid toggling the pin when not necessary, useful when using the 74hc595 on slow interfaces like i2c gpio extenders.
+* It avoids toggling the data pin when not necessary, useful when using the 74hc595 on slow interfaces like i2c gpio extenders; added `force_all_writes` to disable the feature

 ## How to use